ibm-cloud-docs/power-iaas/network-architecture-nrt.md

     * All appliance features are customer-managed.
     * Via the IBM Cloud UI/CLI/API, you select your VLANs and hence, the associated subnets, that you want to associate with your gateway appliance.
 Associating a VLAN with a gateway appliance reroutes, or trunks, that VLAN and all of its subnets to your appliance, giving you control over filtering, forwarding, and protection.
     * A gateway appliance is attached to a non-removable private transit VLAN, and optionally a non-removable public transit VLAN.
-* The Classic infrastructure environment VRF prohibits the direct routing of Power subnets to external network traffic and vice versa.
+* The classic infrastructure environment VRF prohibits the direct routing of Power subnets to external network traffic and vice versa.
 * A GRE tunnel is required between the gateway appliance and the Power router as the Power router will not have routes for your remote networks that are advertised to it from the XCR.
 Within the GRE tunnel, static routes are configured between the Power router and the gateway appliance.
 See [Configuring Generic Routing Encapsulation (GRE) tunnel](/docs/power-iaas?topic=power-iaas-managing-cloud-connections#configure-gre-tunnel)
 * A GRE tunnel is required between the gateway appliance and a tunnel endpoint that is connected to your external networks to enable the remote network to remote network connectivity.
 * See [Getting started with IBM Cloud Direct Link (2.0)](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 Key elements of IBM Cloud Direct Link (2.0) include the following: